NixLine-org/nixline-baseline/README.md

 # Then sync and commit
 nix run .#sync
-git add LICENSE SECURITY.md .editorconfig .github/ git commit -m "feat: add NixLine policies"
+git add LICENSE SECURITY.md .editorconfig .github/ git commit -m "feat: add Lineage policies"
 ```

 ---

 ## Tagging Policy

-This repository is versioned via the `stable` tag to provide a consistent reference point for NixLine workflows.
+This repository is versioned via the `stable` tag to provide a consistent reference point for Lineage workflows.

 To update the tag after any change: